yipf/org-mode-web-ppt/README.md

 ## Concepts & Usage:
   - First-level blocks are slides.
-  - Second-level blocks are subslides.
+  - Second-level blocks are sub-slides.
   - Third-level blocks are incremental elements.